Toinne/HYF-react-week4-excercise/README.md

     - Set the result of the call to a `state` variable called `todo`
 - Set the form input values with data from `this.state.todo`
 - On submit instead of calling `Api.addTodo` call `Api.editTodo`.

+5. Implement a delete button

+- Implement `Api.deleteTodo` in `api.js`
+- This should be a `DELETE` fetch request to `/todos/:id`
+- Add a button to the `EditForm`
+- `onClick` of the button call `Api.deleteTodo` with the correct id
+- Redirect to the overview page when completed

+6. Add a new field deadline

+- Add a field to the `TodoForm` and `EditForm` called `deadline`
+    - Add an input with type `date` to the form
+    - Make sure you have a `label` for this new field
+- Implement the new field in `handleSubmit`
+    - Look at the other fields on how to do this
+- Verify that the deadline is correctly saved

+7. Check deadline

+- Colors the todos that are approaching the deadline
+    - Todo's that are past deadline get the color red
+    - Todo's that need to be completed by tomorrow get the color yellow

+8. Refactor

+`TodoForm` and `EditTodoForm` have a lot of code that is the same.
+When we added a field to the `Todo` we had to implement it in both the `EditForm` and `TodoForm`.
+That is annoying and we decided to refactor this.
+By using composition we will fix this.